Since We Started

 Background checks available on instructors.
 Instructor can opt to have a background check on file.
 You can request to only be connected with teachers that have a check.
 The choice is yours.

 Children are recommended to start the trumpet at age 7 or 8.
 A student needs to be able to hold and support the weight of the instrument for extended periods, and have enough lung capacity to support the sound as well.

-Our teachers create a customized lesson plan for every student.
-Topics covered during Musika's trumpet lessons may include, but are not limited to: correct embouchure formation, how to shape your lips and buzz, proper breathing and posture, how to develop a solid tone, how to hold, assemble, and clean the instrument properly, how to read music: rhythms, note names, dynamics, and most importantly, how to have fun playing the trumpet!
+The teachers in our network create a customized lesson plan for every student.
+Topics covered during Musika's trumpet lessons may include, but are not limited to: correct embouchure formation, how to shape your lips and buzz, proper breathing and posture, how to develop a solid tone, how to hold, assemble, and clean the instrument properly, how to read music, and most importantly, how to have fun playing the trumpet!

 It is never too late to play an instrument.
 We have many adult students playing trumpet.
 Our teachers can work with you whether you are a beginner or advanced player.
 Many of our adult students notice significant progress in just a short time!
 It is important to practice every day between your lessons to notice the most progress.

 Trumpet lessons in home are a convenient way to learn the instrument.
 In home lessons are structured the same way as in-studio and there is no additional travel time.
 The teachers in our network generally teach students one lesson a week, however frequency of the lessons can vary from student to student and may be scheduled based on recommendation of the instructor.